 CONSUMER RIGHTS LAW FIRM SERVING CLIENTS IN CHICAGO, ILLINOIS, AND NATIONWIDE

 As a consumer, you should be able to trust that the services and products you purchase will deliver as promised by the seller's advertising descriptions.
 Unfortunately, many companies make false or misleading claims in order to deceive consumers and bolster sales.
-Some of the largest recent class action false advertising lawsuits have been against major food, drug, and automobile companies.
+Some of the largest recent class action false advertising lawsuits have been against major food and drug companies.

 If you have been deceived by false advertising, contact Markoff Leinberger consumer law attorneys at 888-517-9115 for a free case evaluation.
 Consumers have the right to truthful advertising, and you could be entitled to compensation.

 Karl Leinberger and the team at Markoff Leinberger skillfully represented me in a case that involved deceptive advertising on the part of a well-known retail drug store chain.
 They were professional, communicative, and successful in reaching a fast and fair settlement. –H.G.

 What Are the Most Common Types of False Advertising?

 There are several types of false advertising tactics that are used by businesses.
 It is difficult to say which ones are more prevalent than others given the lack of available data.
 Unfortunately, many consumers do not know how to recognize false advertising and therefore do not report it.